m2x07/easy-arch-install/README.md

 Arch wiki has a lot of usefull information and tips and tricks for Xinit.
 I highly recommend checking it out as it may help you further tweak your installation.
 Find it [here](https://wiki.archlinux.org/title/Xinit#Autostart_X_at_login).

-Get a .xinitrc file for yourself.
+Get a copy of .xinitrc
 ```bash
 cp /etc/X11/xinit/xinitrc ~/.xinitrc
 ```